AMReX-Codes/amrex/Docs/sphinx_documentation/source/Basics.rst

 For single-level codes built from ``amrex/Src/Base`` (excluding the ``amrex/Src/AmrCore`` and ``amrex/Src/Amr`` source code directories), you will have single-level MultiFabs filled with data in the valid region where you need to fill the ghost cells on each grid.
-There are essentially three ways to fill the ghost cells. (refer to ``amrex/Tutorials/Basic/HeatEquation_EX2_C`` for an example).

 .. highlight:: c++